Tell Yaaf (Qasab)

 Photos

-The following photo shows the view of the Tell from the west side, where the main side is on the south (right).
+The next photo shows a ground view of the Tel from the west side.

 Tell Ya'af: View from the west